zarpilla/quiz-hood/README.md

-# Node Token Authentication
+# Quiz Hood

 This repo uses JSON Web Tokens and the [jsonwebtoken](https://github.com/auth0/node-jsonwebtoken) package to implement token based authentication on a simple Node.js API.

-This is a starting point to demonstrate the method of authentication by verifying a token using Express route middleware.
+This is a starting point to a simple quiz application.

 ## Requirements